 We observed higher microbiome alpha diversity in the Nrf2 KO mice compared to WT.
 The results suggest that PEITC and cranberry-rich diets had protective effect on the hosts’ microbiome diversity.
 The dietary supplements also showed the reversal of the effect of DSS-induced inflammation on the balance of Firmicutes and Bacteroidetes in the hosts’ intestines.

-DSS challenge altered the production of several metabolites while PEITC and cranberry feeding reversed the changes.
-The enriched diets were capable of modulating the metabolic responses to induced inflammation likely via microbial composition alterations.
-Nrf2 KO mice had lower levels of amino acids (shown by glutamate, phenylalanine, and proline) and SCFA, and higher levels of secondary bile acids (shown by DCA, LCA, and MCA) compared to WT mice

 1 Introduction